matthias-reis/carda-gatsby/content/articles/2022/10/interview-with-the-l-a-based-metal-band-stryfe.md

 slug: stryfe-interview-en
 typeName: Interview
 title: "Interview with the L.A.-based Metal Band Stryfe "
-subTitle: '"We played our Album Release Show at Whiskey A Go Go"'
+subTitle: '"We played our Album Release Show at the Whiskey A Go Go"'
 seoTitle: "Interview with the L.A.-based Metal Band Stryfe "
 ogTitle: ""
 description: Want to know more about the L.A.-based Metal Band Stryfe?
 Check out